kstenerud/concise-encoding/cte-specification.md

 ### Whitespace **must** occur:

  * Between the [version specifier](#version-specifier) and the first object.
- * Between the end-of-string identifier and the beginning of the data in a [verbatim string](#verbatim-string).
+ * Between the end-of-string identifier and the beginning of the data in a [verbatim sequence](#verbatim-sequence).
  * Between typed array element type specifiers and contents, and between typed array elements.
  * Between values in a [list](#list) (`["one""two"]` is invalid).
  * Between key-value pairs in a [map](#map), [metadata map](#metadata-map), or [markup attributes](#attributes-section) (`{1="one"2="two"}` is invalid).